 KCAO provides trained Sexual Assault Advocates that will help prisoners through their own healing process and ensure they obtain appropriate services while incarcerated.

-KCAO’s trained Legal Advocate, Intake Specialist assist clients with obtaining protective orders, accompany clients to court, police interviews or other legal settings, and provide referrals and references as necessary per each individual client’s case.
+KCAO’s trained Legal Advocate, Intake Specialist assist survivors with obtaining protective orders, accompany survivors to court, police interviews or other legal settings, and provide referrals and references as necessary per each individual survivor’s case.

 Legal Advocacy Program

-KCAO’s trained Legal Advocate/Intake Specialists assist clients with obtaining protective orders, accompany clients to court, police interview or other legal settings and provides referrals and references as necessary per each individual client’s case.
+KCAO’s trained Legal Advocate/Intake Specialists assist survivors with obtaining protective orders, accompany clients to court, police interview or other legal settings and provides referrals and references as necessary per each individual survivor’s case.
 The Legal Advocacy Program deals with domestic violence, restraining orders, referrals to other companies and court accompaniment.